tr0j4n034/AlgorithmLibrary/README.md

 26. Multiplication bases and modulos for hash tables
 27. A method to hack unordered_set solutions during competitions
     - The solution belongs to a coder who hacked my solution during one of Codeforces contests)
+28. Quicksort hack by Halyavin
+    - Some people still use qsort() function in C. The code produces adversary test cases.